Authentic 1800's

 Our Dining Room

 The Dining Room is what completes the experience here at the Historic Prospect Hotel.
-Enjoy the personable staff, lavish dining space, and of course, the food.Breakfast is currently only served to guests, and the Dinner House will be opening in Early May to the public.We serve to a plethora of dietary restrictions, and are most times able to accommodate or substitute on request.
+Enjoy the personable staff, lavish dining space, and of course, the food.Breakfast is currently only served to guests at the Hotel, and the Dinner House will be opening in Early May to the public.We serve to a plethora of dietary restrictions, and are most times able to accommodate or substitute on request.

 Voted #1